EasyNavigation/easynav_octomap_stack/README.md

 ## Installation

-Clone the repository into your ROS 2 workspace:
+Clone the repository into your ROS 2 workspace.
+Temporarilly you will need to install octomap-ros from a ThirdParties:

 ```bash
 cd ~/ros2_ws/src
 git clone https://github.com/EasyNavigation/easynav_octomap_stack.git